 - Pay periods run from Monday-Sunday, and pay days will be on a bi-weekly basis paid on Fridays.

-- Checks will be mailed to the local address that is listed in Homer on Friday, unless you have direct deposit.
+- Checks will be mailed to the primary address that is listed in Homer Connect on Friday, unless you have direct deposit.

 - If you have direct deposit, your money will be available to you on payday.
-You will not receive a pay stub, but one will be viewable to you in Parnassus.
+You will not receive a pay stub, but one will be viewable to you in HR Cloud.